Find Trade Colleges

 Top 15% Best Allied Health & Medical Assisting Services Basic Certificate Schools

 Our analysis found North Seattle College to be the best value school for allied health & medical assisting services students who want to pursue a basic certificate in the Far Western US Region .
-Located in the large city of Seattle, North Seattle is a public college with a small student population.
+Located in the city of Seattle, North Seattle is a public college with a small student population.

-The average tuition and fees for an out-of-state undergraduate student at North Seattle are $5,547 a year.
+Out-of-state tuition fees for undergraduate students at North Seattle are $5,547 per year.

 Read full report on Allied Health & Medical Assisting Services at Seattle Central College